department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-04-Meds and supplies concept testing/Findings.md

 **1. Most participants (10 out of 15) found the [option 3](https://www.figma.com/proto/o9zkSuKTzHm9eQqHTEN1iz/Medical-supplies-reorder?page-id=505%3A53042&type=design&node-id=505-55328&viewport=315%2C661%2C0.34&t=v2HTVy1zki0uT7TU-9&scaling=min-zoom&starting-point-node-id=505%3A55328&show-proto-sidebar=1) the easiest to use and liked that medications and medical supplies are all in one place.**
   - _On the refill and order page of option 3:_ Most participants (7 out of the 10) communicated that they wanted to change how medications and medical supplies are organized.
 3 participants wanted medications to be separate from medical supplies, and 4 wanted medications and medical supplies to be in one list with the ability to filter or sort.
-  - With previous experience ordering glucose testing strips on MHV Classics, 5 participants still chose option 3.
+  - Despite previous experience with ordering glucose testing strips on MHV Classics, 5 participants still chose option 3.
   - With [option 1](https://www.figma.com/proto/o9zkSuKTzHm9eQqHTEN1iz/Medical-supplies-reorder?page-id=505%3A53042&type=design&node-id=505-53043&viewport=315%2C661%2C0.34&t=v2HTVy1zki0uT7TU-9&scaling=min-zoom&starting-point-node-id=505%3A53043&show-proto-sidebar=1) and [option 2](https://www.figma.com/proto/o9zkSuKTzHm9eQqHTEN1iz/Medical-supplies-reorder?page-id=505%3A53042&type=design&node-id=505-54298&viewport=315%2C661%2C0.34&t=v2HTVy1zki0uT7TU-9&scaling=min-zoom&starting-point-node-id=505%3A54298&show-proto-sidebar=1), most participants (10 out of 15) struggled to find glucose testing strips because they thought glucose testing strips were medical supplies.
   - 5 participants chose [option 1](https://www.figma.com/proto/o9zkSuKTzHm9eQqHTEN1iz/Medical-supplies-reorder?page-id=505%3A53042&type=design&node-id=505-53043&viewport=315%2C661%2C0.34&t=v2HTVy1zki0uT7TU-9&scaling=min-zoom&starting-point-node-id=505%3A53043&show-proto-sidebar=1) as the easiest to use and liked medications and medical supplies are separate on MHV on VA.gov landing page and reorder page.